A Different Kind of Pickup Company

 Want a more immediate or punchy tone?
 Get the Punch Set

 Have a great guitar, but want to make it better?
 Get the Deluxe Set.

 We strive to make pickups as good or better than vintage pickups for fraction of the cost.
 It's a lofty goal but why get out in the morning if you're not going to strive for greatness?

 Addressing Issues with Boutique Pickups

 There are many "boutique" winders these days.
 In our opinion a few of these guys are really great winders.
 We've tried most of the big names and a few really stand out in terms of tone.
-The problem is that those pickups are pretty expensive and require waits of several months up to several years.

 Putting the "Boutique" back in Boutique

 The lack of high-end quality control in this industry is all too obvious.
 DOA's and sloppy workmanship is all too common these days.

 Early on our founder was committed to winding every pickup and touching every aspect of the business and build process.
 That approach worked for awhile but with rapid growth it became an unattainable goal.
 He has since committed himself to running the overall business and handling 100% of the QC.
 Nothing ships until he has personally performed several tests including a sound test.

 Our process of making pickups is pretty slow and detail oriented.
 Great tone from pickups starts with great materials and ends with expert and well-though craftsmanship.
 Our average winder can only make between 30-50 sets per month.
 Many of our competitors would laugh at such a small number.
 Most of them use full automated processes so of course they can churn out more.
 That's fine with us, our focus is on quality.